The Greater Saint John community zoo that inspires excellence in conservation through education and safe family fun

 We believe that every individual has the personal power and potential to improve the quality of life in our organization and community.

-Martha has had a love for animals since she was a child and when she was old enough, she began to travel all over the world visiting zoos, aquariums and animal sanctuaries to expand her knowledge.
-When she finished her Biology degree at UNB, she was hired as a zookeeper, and was honoured to be appointed Director of the Cherry Brook Zoo in 2016.
+Martha has over 7 years experience working in supervisory and managerial positions, with many additional years in leadership roles.
+She has had a love for animals since she was a child and when she was old enough, she began to travel all over the world visiting Zoos, aquariums and animal sanctuaries to expand her knowledge.
+When she finished her Biology degree at UNB Saint John, she was hired as a zookeeper, until she was honoured to be appointed the Director of the Cherry Brook Zoo in 2016.
+Animal behaviour became a strong interest of hers, taking her to Bimini, The Bahamas, to study dolphin ecology and behaviour, with the Dolphin Communication Project DCP.
+Additional accomplishments include Hill's Veterinary Nutritional Advocate Course, Animal Communication, First Aid certificate, Canadian Firearms Safety Course, with a BA minoring in French and Psychology.

 Hugh is our Senior Keeper, and has been working at the zoo since 1988.